 - 1 1/2 cups warm water, about 110 to 115°F (43 to 46°C)

 - 1 package active dry yeast

 - 22 ounces all-purpose flour

 - 2 teaspoons kosher salt

 - 1 large egg yolk beaten with 1 tablespoon water

-2. Preheat the oven to 450°F. Line 2 half-sheet pans with parchment paper or a Silpat sheet and lightly brush with vegetable oil or lightly coat with cooking spray.
+2. Preheat the oven to 450°F (230°C).
+Line 2 half-sheet pans with parchment paper or a Silpat sheet and lightly brush with vegetable oil or lightly coat with cooking spray.

-4. While the water heats up, turn the dough out onto a lightly oiled work surface and divide into 8 pieces.
-Roll out each piece of dough into a rope about 24” long (see note).
-Make a U-shape with the dough rope, and holding the ends, cross them over each other and press on the bottom of the U to form the shape of a pretzel.
-Place on the prepared half sheet pan.
+4. While the water heats up, turn the dough out onto a lightly-oiled work surface and divide into 8 pieces.
+Roll out each piece of dough into a rope about 24 inches long.
+Make a U-shape with the dough rope, and, holding the ends, cross them over each other and press on the bottom of the U to form the shape of a pretzel.
+Place on the prepared half-sheet pan.

-5. Lower the pretzels into the boiling water, one at a time, for about 30 seconds each, turning over with a slotted spoon about half-way through.
-Remove them from the water using a slotted spoon or spider, allowing excess water to drain off.
+5. Lower the pretzels into the boiling water, one at a time, for about 30 seconds each, turning over with a slotted spoon about halfway through.
+Remove from the water using the slotted spoon, allowing excess water to drain off.

 6. Brush each pretzel with the beaten egg yolk and water mixture and sprinkle with the pretzel salt.
 Bake until dark golden brown in color, approximately 12 to 14 minutes.
 Transfer to a cooling rack for at least 5 minutes before serving.